CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 ##FMASK

-For clouds, we use Fmask algorithm
+For clouds, we use Fmask algorithm:

+www.sciencedirect.com/science/article/pii/S0034425714005069

 * Exit of madmex/antares: